Igalia/vkrunner/README.md

 was skipped.
 Otherwise the extension will be enabled when creating the device.

+The required Vulkan implementation version for the test can also be set in this section.
+If the version is not supported by the device driver the test will be skipped.

 > framebuffer _format_

 Use this to specify the format of the framebuffer using a format from